ZacharyMasson/a3web/README.md

 Web page for Assignment 3
 https://zacharymasson.github.io/a3web/

-## Page List
-Landing Page - Collaborative
-Done before Week 11 Lab

-CSS - Collaborative
-Main colours and theme done before Week 11 Lab.
-Will add to it as needed for individual sections after that

 ### Jade
 Location page - create two Static API maps, or create dynamic map using javascript if I can figure it out